 - a chance to use education/innate talents

 Employees feel a lack of contribution when they are not involved in decision-making.
-Being left out of team decisions or decisions that impact their job are indicators to employees that their expertise is not valued.
+Being left out of team decisions or decisions that impact their job indicates to employees that their expertise is not valued.
 When situations such as these take place, employees become unmotivated.

-They feel their knowledge and expertise are not important and the organization does not need their contributions.
+They feel their knowledge and expertise are unimportant, and the organization does not need their contributions.
 Being “in on things” is a motivator, as it signifies the leadership team views their expertise as a necessity for running the business.

 Having a two-way conversation is another way to increase employee motivation by asking for input and involving an employee in decision-making.